nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 The formere where _not_ C++ developers. the latter where _not_ C developers.
 And I will explain why is that so.
 It is not a crime to not know a language or to know just a little bit of it.
 But you should at least know what you know and what you do not know.

-A lot of this confusion comes from schools and university, so it is very likely not your fault.

 ### What does it have to do with videogames?